-Educational Specialist, Bachelor of Arts (BA)
+Educational Studies, Bachelor of Arts (BA)

 Note: two years of a single high school foreign language or one year of a single college level foreign language is required; completion of two or more years of a college-level foreign language is strongly recommended; this major requires the completion of a minor or certificate approved by a department advisor.

 |EDUC 310||LITERACY METHODS, MANAGEMENT AND ASSESSMENT IN THE ELEMENTARY SCHOOL||4|

 |EDUC 338||LANGUAGE AND SOCIAL STUDIES METHODS 1: INTEGRATED LANGUAGE ARTS FOR ELEMENTARY SCHOOL||4|

 |EDUC 411||LITERACY FOR LINGUISTICALLY AND CULTURALLY DIVERSE LEARNERS||4|

 |EDUC 488||PRACTICUM EDUCATIONAL STUDIES (variable credit)||15|

 |SPED 363||INTRODUCTION TO SPECIAL EDUCATION||4|